SAKSHIRB18/MS-Course-Project---Olympic-Statistical-Insights-using-Machine-Learning/README.md

 ### Phase 2: Comparative Performance of Machine Learning Models predicting the Medal Distribution Accuracy(Jupyter Notebook)

  I have used two models to compare their performance predicting the Medal Distribution Accuracy.
-The two models are Random Forest Classifier(Olympic_prediction_randomforest_classifier.ipynb) and Support Vector Machine(Olympic_medal_SVM,ipynb).
+The two models are Random Forest Classifier(Olympic_prediction_randomforest_classifier.ipynb) and Support Vector Machine(Olympic_medal_SVM.ipynb).